 HOW TO GET TO JEJU ISLAND

 First things first, find your way to Jeju island!
-If you’re visiting other cities in South Korea, you can take one of the ubiquitous domestic flights from those cities into Jeju.
+If you’re visiting Jeju from other cities in South Korea, then you can take one of the ubiquitous domestic flights from those cities into Jeju.

 However, if you’re planning to fly straight into Jeju, I’d recommend a transit at international airports such as Shanghai, Beijing, and Tokyo.
 These international airports allow you to transit directly to the Jeju flight within the same airport.